-Reso Alter urce & native Summary of Direct Impacts Indirect Effects (Induced Growth and Encroachment Alteration) Is this resource in poor or declining health?
+Figure 3-85 continued: Direct Impacts and Indirect Effects of the Reasonable Alter natives 10000 urce & native Summary of Direct Impacts Indirect Effects (Induced Growth and Encroachment Alteration) Is this resource in poor or declining health?
 Resource included in the Cumulative Effects Analysis?
 Yes or No Reason for Including/Excluding the Resource Water Resources - Floodplains and Floodways ORANGE -Crosses the floodplain/floodway of Wilson Creek and the floodplain/floodway East Fork Trinity River. - Where feasible, alignment spans the floodway and piers have been spaced to minimize hydraulic impacts on floodplains. -Unavoidable placement of approximately 1,800 to 2,000 cubic yards fill material (piers) below the 100-year floodplain water surface elevation to support crossing the East Fork Trinity River requires compensatory storage to be created within the floodplain of the proposed ROW.
 The Orange Alternative would increase the amount of impermeable surface within the Study Area, spans floodplains, and would place fill within the regulatory floodway of the East Fork Trinity River.
-The McKinney National Airport is pursuing a CLOMR to modify the floodplain within the footprint of the proposed northward extension of Runway 18-36.
-Once information is available on the proposed changes, they will be factored into the ongoing hydraulic design of the Orange Alternative.
+The McKinney National Airport is conducting hydraulic analysis to confirm that a CLOMR is not needed to place fill material within the floodplain to support the northward extension of Runway 18-36.
+Information from that analysis would be considered during the detailed hydraulic design of the Orange Alternative.
 Coordination with the local floodplain administrator would continue on a regional approach to address flooding issues in the vicinity of the proposed projects.
 Floodplain management regulations and design standards require the project be designed to not alter base flood elevations and not cause adverse flood impacts to upstream or downstream properties.
 As design continues, coordination with the local floodplain administrator would continue on a regional approach to address flooding issues in the vicinity of the proposed project.
 The hydraulic design and analysis conducted during the design phase for the Orange Alternative, if recommended as the Preferred Alternative, will address encroachment alteration effects to regulatory floodplains.
 Yes Yes.
 Coordination with the FEMA local floodplain administrator (W. Kyle Odom, CFM, RS - City of McKinney, TX) is ongoing.
 A combination of proposed culverts and bridges are being designed to minimize/avoid impacts to the floodplains where the proposed project would not increase the base flood elevation to a level that would violate applicable floodplain regulations and ordinances.